 Dairy products, oil, butter, cream, and other sources of fat can also aggravate your hernia.
 This is especially true if you’re lactose intolerant and feel gassy after consuming foods from the categories mentioned here.
 Fatty pieces of meat also fall in the same category.
 The more bloated you get after eating this stuff, the more will be the chances of your abdominal hernia being aggravated.
 So avoid fats as much as possible.

 #3.
 Acid and gas producing foods

 Acidic fruits and vegetables like oranges, grapefruits, lemons, cranberry, and their juices fruits are a big NO for people suffering from an abdominal hernia.
-This has been suggested by many prominent medical brands, including Digestive Center.
+This has been suggested by many prominent medical brands.
 Onions, garlic, tomatoes, sauces (made of anything) are also to be avoided.
 Same applies to gas producing foods as well, which includes all spicy foods, fried foods, and processed foods.
 The principle here is the same as that of fats – bloating is not good!

 #4.
 Alcohol, coffee, and tea

 Your consumption of alcohol, coffee, and even tea can also cause problems with an abdominal hernia.
 These are all drinks that cause bloating, and even decaffeinated coffee can be problematic.
 Especially when it comes to coffee and alcohol, you must avoid drinking them before eating anything.
 A coffee or pint of alcohol consumed on empty stomach increases acid secretion and makes your hernia ache.